 Fetion is a critical part of China Mobile's mobile internet business strategy which currently has over 320 million registered users.
-It is already a major mobile internet platform connecting a large number of users between PCs and mobile phones in the PRC.
+It is already a major mobile internet platform connecting a large number of users between personal computers ("PCs") and mobile phones in the PRC.

-On 7 April 2014, the Company and ChinaSoft entered into a project implementation agreement with respect to the contracted work for Fetion.
-As the consideration for due performance of its obligations under the formal agreement, ChinaSoft has agreed to pay the Company a total sum of RMB15 million (equivalent to about HK\$18.75 million) in three instalments.
+On 7 April 2014, the Company and ChinaSoft entered into a project implementation agreement with respect to the contracted work relating to specific parts of the Wireless Fetion project.
+Under the formal agreement, ChinaSoft had agreed to pay, and the Company has received, a sum totaling RMB15 million (equivalent to about HK\$18.75 million) in three instalments.